Steve0Hara/Investment-Course-Backtests/README.md

 # Investment Assignment 2024 Part 2 in Python

-Hello dear grader!
+Hello!
 In order to use this script we need the following dependencies:

 - pandas
 - numpy